 With a goal tracking tool, you can draw the connection between your daily work and larger company goals, like the one mentioned above.Asana로 목표를 설정하고 달성하세요

 Setting goals is important, but it isn’t enough to just set one goal.
-To stay motivated, make sure you set a variety of goals.
-It’s not only important to set goals for different areas of your life—it’s also important to set goals that take different amounts of time to achieve.
+To stay motivated, set goals with specific action items.

-For example, you might set the long-term goal to get one hundred thousand followers on social media within the next three years.
+For example, you might set along-term goal to get one hundred thousand followers on social media within three years.
 But to achieve that end goal, you also need to set short-term goals to serve as stepping stones.
 Here’s what that might look like:

-Big goal: Get to 100,000 followers on social media (Instagram and Twitter) within the next three years.
+Big goal: Get to 100,000 followers on Instagram within the next three years.

 Short-term goals to get there:

-Test six different post styles over the course of two months to identify which posts drive the most engagement.
+Test six different post styles over two months to identify which posts drive the most engagement.

 Develop an employee sharing program by the end of this fiscal year.